Margot-665190/Projects/README.md

-# Scripts Powershell meant to be used in a network with an Active-Directory server.

-- Get-ADGroupMember : Show all members of an Active-Directory group.
-- Get-ADUser-MemberOf : Show all groups of an Active-Directory member.
-- New-ADUser : Create new Active Directory members and their own shared folders manually or using a csv file.
+# This Powershell script is used to create a backup of non-administrative users of a computer.

+This script has to be used on a Windows computer.
+It has been tested on :

+Windows Server 10 Pro

+# Usage :

+The script can be launched in Powershell, or used as a scheduled task.

+N.B. : A shared netword folder can be used as a destination to the backup.